caltechlibrary/foliage/docs/usage.md

 ## Starting and quitting

 There are multiple ways to start Foliage.
 One way is to double-click the program icon in the Windows Explorer or macOS Finder, if you are using the copy of Foliage that comes in the form of a ready-to-run application.
-If you are using the command-line version of Foliage, you can start it like you would any other Python program on your computer.
-In its command-line form Foliage offers some additional options to control its behavior.
-You can find out what they are by running Foliage with the `help` option (i.e., type `foliage help` in a terminal shell).
+You can run Foliage as a command line application.
+(When doing the latter, you can find out available command-line options by running `foliage help`.)

-In either case, Foliage will open a web browser page (described in the next section below) and provide an icon in the Windows taskbar or the macOS system tray (depending on your operating system).
-The icon serves as a reminder that Foliage is running, and offers a single menu option (for quitting Foliage) in the right-click menu on Windows and the left-click menu on macOS.
+In either case, Foliage will open a web browser page (described in the next section below) and provide an icon in the Windows taskbar or the macOS system tray.
+The icon serves as a reminder that Foliage is running, and offers a single menu option to quit Foliage.
+You can access the menu by right-clicking on Windows and control-clicking on macOS.

 <figure>
     <img width="250px" src="_static/media/foliage-macos-systray.png">